fatihkutlu2024/LLM-based-Requirements-Tool/README.md

 ### Main functions

-- **Natural Language Rephrasing:** The texts can be reformulated in a certain way according to given prompts.
+- **Natural Language Rephrasing:** The requirements can be reformulated in a certain way according to given prompts.
 - **Quality Assessment:** Provides a percentage evaluation of the requirement according to the quality criteria.

 ## Installation